mkellenbe/ORC/README.md

 The model's tools and their functionality are described shortly in the ORC instructions.ipynb Jupyter notebook.

-## BEFORE FIRST USE IT IS IMPORTANT TO CHECK IF ALL DIRECTORIES ARE AS THEY SHOULD BE AND IF THE FILES ARE ACCESSED RIGHT
+BEFORE FIRST USE IT IS IMPORTANT TO CHECK IF ALL DIRECTORIES ARE AS THEY SHOULD BE AND IF THE FILES ARE ACCESSED RIGHT!!